 from the navigation bar and click Normalization Packages.

-Click the Delete icon under the Actions column for the package.
+Click the Delete icon under Actions column for the package.

 Deleting a Normalization Package¶